-- 4.16 This contract predates the establishment of the Contracts and Commissiong Team for CEJS, which has since been expanded.
-Officers involved in monitoring the impact of the contract with the third party did not have contract management experience or training to ensure the aims of the contract were being delivered and it provided best value for the council.
-The officer who logged the returns from the third-party contractor from April 2017 to March 2022, did not receive guidance on what to do with them.
+4.16 This contract predates the establishment of the Contracts and Commissioning Team for Children, Education and Justice Services (CEJS).Officers involved in monitoring the impact of the contract with the third party did not have contract management experience or training to ensure the aims of the contract were being delivered and that it provided best value for the council.
+The officer who logged the returns from the third-party contractor from April 2017 to March 2022 did not receive guidance on what to do with them.
 Senior officers were aware of the contract through budget listings and when the need to approve extensions were requested, but there was no formal process in place to inform them of the performance of the contract.
-All contracts need to be managed by appropriately trained officers with clear protocols for financial oversight. - 4.17 The contract was initiated via the offices of the Additional Support for Learning Service, however was paid via the offices of the Early Years Service.
-Clear protocols should be in place for budget virements, with financial oversight. - 4.18 When the officer with the remit for Inclusive Childcare Support retired, there was no arrangement to handover this part of their remit to ensure effective monitoring and scrutiny of the implementation of the contract.
-Senior Managers should review handover and induction arrangements. - 4.19 The Roles, Remits and Responsibilities for all officers involved in Contract Management should be reviewed jointly by CEJS and Finance, this to include clarity for teams including Procurement, Contracts and Commissioning, Finance and the managers thereof.
+All contracts need to be managed by appropriately trained officers with clear protocols for financial oversight.

+- 4.17 The contract was initiated via the offices of the Additional Support for Learning Service, however was paid via the offices of the Early Years Service.
+Clear protocols should be in place for budget virements, with financial oversight. - 4.18 When the officer with the remit for Inclusive Childcare Support retired in March 2017, there was no arrangement to handover this part of their remit to ensure effective monitoring and scrutiny of the implementation of the contract.
+Senior Managers should review handover and induction arrangements. - 4.19 The Roles, Remits and Responsibilities for all officers involved in Contract Management should be reviewed jointly by CEJS and Finance, and will include clarity for teams including Procurement, Contracts and Commissioning, Finance and the managers thereof.
+This will be supported with training and guidance.